Skip to content

 Pattern 1 — Website intake to matter creation

-The intake flow most law firms have is: enquiry comes in via the website, lands in an inbox, gets typed into Leap by an assistant or the responsible solicitor, and then becomes a matter (or doesn’t).
+The intake flow most law firms run: enquiry comes in via the website, lands in an inbox, gets typed into Leap by an assistant or the responsible solicitor, and then becomes a matter (or doesn’t).
 That manual step costs hours per week and loses leads to typos and re-keying delays.

 The integration that replaces it: